|Would you like to exhibit your work at the library?|

 Claflin Mineral Collection

-Charles A. Claflin traveled thousands of miles collecting his minerals and spent 25 years in the process.
-In his collection, he had in mind primarily beauty- beauty of color and beauty of crystallization.
+Charles A. Claflin traveled thousands of miles and spent 25 years collecting his minerals.
+In his collection, he had in mind primarily beauty — beauty of color and beauty of crystallization.